 It is not clear whether there are large disparities between the wages of Azerbaijan’s men and women throughout their careers.
 One possibility, which the empirical literature has started exploring systematically only in the last few years using data for a handful of industrial countries, is that gender wage gaps evolve over time and that the first few years in the labor market, as young people transition from school to work, are an important determinant of the emergence of overall gender wage gaps (Manning and Swaffield, 2008; Bertrand, Goldin and Katz, 2010; Del Bono and Vuri, 2011).
 One possibility is that young men and women earn equal wages at the beginning of their career, but the childbearing years—in the absence of suitable leave policies, child care, and other supporting mechanisms—gradually place women at a disadvantage.
 Because this is a fledgling literature (see, for instance, Pastore, 2010; and Pastore, Sattar and Tiongson, 2013), little is known about this possibility, particularly in developing countries and economies in transition such as Azerbaijan.

+Youth unemployment has become one of the most pressing socio-economic problems in the country.
+Youth unemployment rate among males is 11.3% in 2016 and female youth unemployment rate is 15.1% (ILOSTAT, 2017).
+For a country with over 37% of the population under 25 years of age (CIA Factbook, 2017), this is a significant number and a serious setback.
+As youth is more likely to be unemployed and lack work experience, particularly young women, there is dearth of studies on understanding the gendered wage gap for this age group (15-29) in the labor market.
+Given the rich historical Islamic cultural and Soviet and post-Soviet labor market institutions, Azerbaijan provides convincing case study to explore the decision to work and/or family formation.
+Heyat (2007, p.
+407-408) concludes that “while Islam and nationalism are potent forces directing Azeri society, it is consumerist individualism, oriented towards Europe and the West generally that has had a growing impact on the identities of Azeri men and women, particularly in the capital, Baku.
+The paradoxical attraction to a western model of society is especially significant for young people, most of whom no longer compare and contrast themselves with Russians as the most significant ‘other’”.
 This paper aims to contribute to the literature on gender wage gaps in early career by studying wage differences among young people in Azerbaijan.

 The analysis is based on an ad hoc nationally representative School-to-Work Transition survey carried out in the country in August 2005 on a large sample of young people aged 15 to 29.
 The age of individuals in the sample allows us to observe the entire process of transition from school to work and to adulthood, including the phase when the young person is going to establish a family and have children.
 According to official statistics, the average age of first marriage for women is 23 years, while a remarkable share of about 13% of the entire female population experience early marriage, namely when they are between 15 and 19 years of age.
 This allows us to study the asymmetric impact of marrying and maternal decisions by gender on labor supply and other labor market outcomes, such as wages.